15.4 C

 $ find / -mtime +50 –mtime -100

-The find command in Linux allows users to search for all the files modified in a given range of time.
-The + and – operator is used in conjunction with -mtime for doing this.
-The above command finds all the files modified by you in the last 50 to 100 days.
+The find command in Linux allows users to search for all the files modified in a given time range.
+The + and - operator is used in conjunction with -mtime for doing this.
+The above command finds all the files you have modified in the last 50 to 100 days.

 35. Find All Files Changed in Last 1 Hour